vikasyadav01234/personal-finance-visualizer/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory:
+3. Create a `.env` file in the root directory:
 ```env
 MONGODB_URI=your_mongodb_connection_string
 ```